swift-server/sswg/proposals/0022-discordbm.md

     )
 }
 ```
 These functions are for convenience of users and all of them declare an `endpoint` and pass all the info to the actual functions that make the requests, such as the `DiscordClient.sendMultipart(request:payload:)` function.
-The `sendMultipart` function is also the same as the one that a `DiscordClient` requires types to implement, but in the end it converts the response to a `DiscordClientResponse<TypeOfResponse>` type:
+The `sendMultipart` function here is the same as the one that a `DiscordClient` requires types to implement, but in the end it converts the response to a `DiscordClientResponse<TypeOfResponse>` type:

 ```swift
 public extension DiscordClient {